History of the Ming dynasty: Revolt and rebel rivalry

 The Mongol-led Yuan dynasty (1279–1368) ruled before the establishment of the Ming dynasty.
 Alongside institutionalized ethnic discrimination against the Han people that stirred resentment and rebellion, other explanations for the Yuan's demise included overtaxing areas hard-hit by crop failure, inflation, and massive flooding of the Yellow River as a result of the abandonment of irrigation projects.
 Consequently, agriculture and the economy were in shambles and rebellion broke out among the hundreds of thousands of peasants called upon to work on repairing the dikes of the Yellow River.

 A number of ethnic Han groups revolted, including the Red Turbans in 1351.
 The Red Turbans were affiliated with the Buddhist secret society of the White Lotus, which propagated Manichean beliefs in the struggle of good against evil and worship of the Maitreya Buddha.
 Zhu Yuanzhang was a penniless peasant and Buddhist monk who joined the Red Turbans in 1352, but soon gained a reputation after marrying the foster daughter of a rebel commander.
 In 1356 Zhu's rebel force captured the city of Nanjing, which he would later establish as the capital of the Ming dynasty.
-Zhu enlisted the aid of many able advisors, including the artillery specialists Jiao Yu and Liu Bowen.

-Zhu cemented his power in the south by eliminating his arch rival and rebel leader Chen Youliang in the Battle of Lake Poyang in 1363.
-This battle was—in terms of personnel—one of the largest naval battles in history.
-After the dynastic head of the Red Turbans suspiciously died in 1367 while hosted as a guest of Zhu, the latter made his imperial ambitions known by sending an army toward the Yuan capital in 1368.
-The last Yuan emperor fled north into Mongolia and Zhu declared the founding of the Ming dynasty after razing the Yuan palaces in Dadu (present-day Beijing) to the ground.
+With the Yuan dynasty crumbling, competing rebel groups began to fight for control over China and the right to establish their own imperial dynasty.
+In 1363, at the Battle of Lake Poyang, Zhu Yuanzhang emerged victorious over his main rival and leader of the Han faction, Chen Youliang.
+Despite being outnumbered by more than three times, Zhu's fleet of 200,000 sailors defeated the Han fleet of an estimated 650,000 sailors.
+This triumph was attributed, in part, to the strategic use of fire ships during the battle.
+By defeating the last opposing rebel faction, Zhu Yuanzhang gained control over the Yangtze River basin and solidified his power in southern China.
+The suspicious death of Han Lin'er, the dynastic head of the Red Turbans, while at Zhu's court in 1367, cleared the way for his ascent to the imperial throne.
+In 1368, Zhu Yuanzhang declared himself emperor and sent an army to capture the Yuan capital of Dadu (present-day Beijing).
+The last Yuan emperor fled north to Shangdu, and the Yuan palaces in Dadu were destroyed; the city was renamed Beiping in the same year.

-Instead of the traditional way of naming a dynasty after the first ruler's home district, Zhu Yuanzhang's choice of 'Ming' or 'Brilliant' for his dynasty followed a Mongol precedent of an uplifting title.
-Zhu Yuanzhang also took 'Hongwu', or 'Vastly Martial' as his reign title.
+Instead of the traditional method of naming a dynasty after the place of origin of its founder, Zhu Yuanzhang's choice of "Ming" or "Brilliant" for his dynasty followed a Mongol precedent of an uplifting title.
+Zhu Yuanzhang also took "Hongwu", or "Vastly Martial", as his reign title.
 Although the White Lotus had fomented his rise to power, the emperor later denied that he had ever been a member of their organization and suppressed the religious movement after he became emperor.

-Zhu Yuanzhang, founder of the Ming dynasty, drew on both past institutions and new approaches in order to create 'jiaohua' (meaning 'civilization') as an organic Chinese governing process.
-This included a building of schools at all levels and an increased study of the classics as well as books on morality.
-Also included was the distribution of Neo-Confucian ritual manuals and a new civil service examination system for recruitment into the bureaucracy.